quantsingularity/QuantumNest/scripts/README.md

 1. Run the environment variable manager before starting development to ensure proper configuration
 2. Use the log aggregator to troubleshoot issues across components
 3. Run the dependency checker regularly to keep dependencies up-to-date and secure
-4. Use the CI/CD enhancer to test changes locally before pushing to the repository

 ## Requirements